 The benefits of including SIP trunking in a communications service subscription include:

-- SIP can support a variety of media types
+- Supports a wide variety of media types

-- SIP integrates with other platforms easily because it is an open standard
+- Integrates with other platforms easily as an open standard

-- SIP supports multimedia data transmission, with multiple transmissions occurring simultaneously
+- Supports multimedia data transmission, with multiple transmissions occurring simultaneously

-Still not sure what communication service makes sense, BlackPoint IT Services is one of the only technology services providers to offer a full suite of solutions.
-Your phone system should provide seamless connectivity and ensured uptime, no matter how many devices are in use or how widely dispersed those devices are from your physical business location.
-Contact us to learn more about options for your phone system.
+BlackPoint IT Services is one of the few technology service providers to offer a full suite of solutions.
+Your phone system should provide seamless connectivity no matter how many devices you have or how far away they are from each other.
+Still not sure what communication service makes sense for you?
+We can help.
+Contact us and schedule a free assessment for your phone system.